-The rules will be the same as those of the official weigh-in with the exception that the athletes do not need to bring their passports, as their accreditation is sufficient for identification.
+The athletes do not need to bring their passports, as their accreditation is sufficient for identification.
 The weight of the athlete cannot be more than 5 % higher than the official maximum weight limit of the category.
 The drawn athletes will be given only one chance for an unofficial weigh in.
 There will be no random weigh-in for IJF Mixed Team events.

-6.4.1 Draw of the Athletes (individual events)
+6.5.1 Draw of the Athletes (individual events)